sit/wrkb/kb/champions/garen.md

   - 9.0
   - 9.0
   - 9.0
-  description: 'Rapidly spin in a bladestorm for 3 seconds, dealing 12 / 16 / 20 /
+  description: 'First Cast : Rapidly spins his sword for 3 seconds, dealing 15 / 19
-    24 ( +35% / 40% / 45% / 50% AD ) physical damage 8 times, Enemies hit by the bladestorm''s
+    / 23 / 27 ( +25% / 30% / 35% / 40% AD ) physical damage 8 times over the duration.
-    edge are critically struck for 135% / 140% / 145% / 150% damage.
-Re-cast : Stops
+    Every 4 levels, the number of spins increases by 1, up to 11 strikes.
+Recast :
-    spinning.
-Deals 60% damage to minions.'
+    Ends Judgment early and reduces its cooldown by the duration remaining.
+Armor Shred ; When a champion is hit by 6 strikes, their Armor is shredded by 15% for 4.5 seconds.
+Every hit refreshes the effect duration.
+The target nearest to Garen takes 20% increased damage.'
   name: Judgment
   slot: '3'
 - cooldowns: